 Oasis Backpackers’ Palace Sevilla

-This is a busy hostel ideal for first-time visitors and couples.
-The hostel is located between attractions, the historic district, and all the entertainment.
+This is a busy hostel known for its poolside party atmosphere.
+The hostel is located between many of Seville’s biggest attractions, the historic district, and all the entertainment and nightlife.
 Enjoy a beautiful rooftop terrace where you can soak in a pool, or sign up for free walking tours.
+It’s always easy to make friends during sangria happy hour.

-Choose between pub crawls, culinary classes, and tapas tastings are among the most popular activities.
-We enjoy that this hostel has a wide range of private rooms, flats, and dormitories, all with private bathrooms.
+Pub crawls, culinary classes, and tapas tastings are among the most popular activities at this hostel.
+Oasis Backpackers has a wide range of private rooms, flats, and dormitories, all with private bathrooms.
 Rooms are large, with high ceilings and windows.
-Each bed has a huge locker but bring a padlock with you.
+Each bed has a huge locker but bring your own padlock with you.

 Staying here allows you to visit attractions within a walking distance, including the Cathedral, the Alameda, the Alcazar palace, the Alfalfa, and the Calle Feria market.
 The bus station is a few minutes away, and you can catch the bus to the airport or the beach here.